Quick Links

 (Pupil Questionnaire Feedback 2021-2022)

 Our Forest School provision is led by Nell Seal, an ecologist and trained teacher having worked in outdoor learning for over 20 years.
 Nell is a Level 3 Forest School Practitioner and works for the Forest School Association, managing their quality assurance schemes.
 Nell is part of team at St Mary’s who facilitate the Forest School sessions.
-We are grateful to Mrs. A. Daniels, Mrs. O'Connor, Mrs. Carpenter and our fabulous community volunteer team: Anna, Anne, Brian, Sarah and Viv.
+We are grateful to Mrs. A. Daniels, Mrs. O'Connor, Mrs. Hickman and our fabulous community volunteer team: Brian and Sky.
 We were also really fortunate to have been supported by additional parent volunteers who helped to initially prepare the woodland for our sessions.

 Half Term Holiday